Authored by the expert who managed and guided the team behind the Nicaragua Property Pack

 What property types resell fastest in Nicaragua in 2026?

-As of early 2026, the property types that resell fastest in Nicaragua are Managua family homes in gated communities with reliable water, access, and security, followed by turnkey Granada colonial-style homes that don't require renovation, and San Juan del Sur condos with clear HOA governance and demonstrated rental demand.
+As of early 2026, the property types that resell fastest in Nicaragua are family homes in gated communities in Managua (because of the large local buyer pool), turnkey colonial-style homes in Granada that require no renovation, and well-managed condos in San Juan del Sur with proven rental income and clear HOA governance.

 If you're interested, we cover all the best exit strategies in our real estate pack about Nicaragua.